BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 ### Branch-integrated Xamarin Demo Apps

-There are four fully-functional demo apps included in this repository: a native and a Forms app for both iOS and Android platforms.
+There are four fully-functional demo apps included in this repository: a Xamarin Native and Xamarin Forms apps for both iOS and Android platforms.
 Use these apps as reference models for integrating the Branch SDK.
-Should you run into any bugs with the SDK, please check that they are present in the appropriate demo app before submitting the issue as a bug.

 **Testbed-Xamarin (Native apps)**